xenoinc/LiteMigrator/readme.md

-# Lite Migrator for mobile devices
+# SQLite Lite Migrator for cross-platform .NET

 <img align="right" width="90" height="90" src="https://raw.githubusercontent.com/xenoinc/SQLiteMigrator/master/docs/logo.png" /> LiteMigrator is a tiny cross-platform SQLite migration framework for Xamarin (_.NET Standard_) inspired by [Fluent Migrator](https://github.com/fluentmigrator/fluentmigrator).
 This framework was built for use with Xamarin 🐒 projects, so it needs to be quick, simple and reliable when managing databases